Apply the cream or ointment three or four times a day, unless you have been told otherwise.

 - Your skin should start to improve after a few days of treatment.
 If you think the treatment is not working after this time you should let your doctor know.
 Sometimes an infection can be resistant to a particular antibiotic and an alternative antibiotic is needed.
 Likewise, if the infection has not gone by the time you have completed the course of treatment, make another appointment to see your doctor.

 - Many skin infections are contagious and can be passed on by touching.
-To help reduce the risk of this, try to avoid touching the infected area, and use separate towels and facecloths to those used by other members of your family.
+To help reduce the risk of this, try to avoid touching the infected area other than when applying the preparation, and use separate towels and facecloths to those used by other members of your family.

 - If you are using the preparation near your face, be careful not to get it into your eyes.
 If this does happen, rinse it off with plenty of warm water.